Nursing

 It may sound like an impossible task, but before you get overwhelmed, start by taking it one step at a time.
 First, choose your formatting style: reverse-chronological, functional, or hybrid.

 A well-structured CV is essential for your job search.
 Even if your CV has perfect content, if it isn’t easy to skim at a glance, it’s unlikely you’ll be called for an interview.
 Your content matters, but so does how you present that content.
-Therefore, proper resume formatting is a crucial aspect you don’t want to get wrong.
+Therefore, proper CV formatting is a crucial feature you don’t want to get wrong.

 - Functional format